How hot is it in the West? Let us count the ways

 1. Some planes can't fly

-The heat wave was already affecting travel in Phoenix, where the temperature reached 118 degrees on Monday.

-American Airlines canceled 50 flights to and from Phoenix Sky Harbor Airport due to "extreme heat," the airline said.
+The heat wave was already affecting travel in Phoenix, American Airlines canceled 43 flights Tuesday to and from Phoenix Sky Harbor Airport due to extreme heat, the airline said.

+There could be more cancellations later Tuesday, an airline spokesman said.
+Seven flights were canceled due to weather on Monday, when the temperature reached 118 degrees, rounding out the total to 50 weather-related cancellations in two days.

-Some smaller regional jets may not take off in temperatures in excess of 117 degrees, it said in a press statement.
+Some smaller regional jets cannot take off in temperatures hotter than 117 degrees, it said in a statement.

+"Our smaller regional operations -- those that use our CRJ aircraft types -- will be most affected by the heat," the airline's communication specialist Kent Powell told CNN.
+"We really aren't expecting any change to the operation with our mainline aircraft."

-Extreme heat can also affect planes, because the hotter it is, the thinner the air gets.
-This means that planes need more speed to take off and thus, require more runway.
-American Airlines said that Sky Harbor's runways are able to accommodate planes taking off in hot weather.
+Because hotter air is thinner, planes also need more speed to take off and, thus, require more runway.
+Sky Harbor's runways are long enough to accommodate most planes in hot weather, American Airlines said.

 2. Heat records are being shattered